munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Rest parameters

+The rest parameter, if there is one, only captures arguments if there are more than enough to cover all of the other required and optional arguments.

 We'll get into how arguments are bound to rest parameters below.
-Assuming a set of arguments *has* been correctly bound to a rest parameter, then what?
+Assuming the rest parameter *has* been correctly bound to a set of arguments, then what?

 The implementation takes those arguments and bundles them into a *rest object*.
 (An optimized implementation may not actually materialize the object, but from